 1. Work requirements

 Some staff have been working on-site throughout the lockdown period or for some time, and will continue to do so.
-Under Government guidance as of 5 January 2021, only those staff who cannot reasonably work from home should work on-site.
-Departments may need to prioritise the work that can be done on-site in order to maintain social distancing and other health and safety measures (see the section ‘Managing the work of the team’).
+With effect from 19 July 2021 there is no longer a requirement for staff to work from home if they can but departments may need to prioritise the work that can be done on-site in order to maintain social distancing and other health and safety measures (see the section ‘Managing the work of the team’).

 2. Equality considerations